 This program matches up students identified as academically at-risk (first-term GPA < 1.000) with an appropriate advisor based on the results of a professional assessment tool, the online College Student Inventory (CSI) survey.
+It provides the most at-risk first-year-students a dedicated advisor who will work with them throughout the semester.

 Mandatory Program Components